AndreaFitz/safeguarding-hub/README.md

 ## Unfixed Bugs

-- (List any known bugs or issues here, or state "No known bugs.")
+- None known

 ---

 ## Deployment

-- The site is deployed on [GitHub Pages/Netlify/Other] at: [your deployment link]
+- The site is deployed on GitHub Pages at: https://andreafitz.github.io/safeguarding-hub/
-- To run locally:
-  1. Clone the repository
-  2. Open `index.html` in your browser
+- The site was deployed early in the development stage to check fundamentals worked.

 ---